Social security contributions

 A payroll-based contribution is imposed on employees and employers toward the financing of a program for the technical instruction and training of workers.
 The contribution of employers is 1% of total monthly payroll; for employees, it is 0.5% of bonuses received.

 Tax on the Transfer of Industrialised Goods and Services (ITBIS)

-ITBIS is a value-added tax (VAT) applied to industrialised goods (movable) and services at a rate between 13% and 18%, with exemptions established by law to certain goods and services.
+ITBIS is a value-added tax (VAT) applied to industrialised goods (movable) and services at a rate of 18%, with exemptions established by law to certain goods and services.

 See the Other taxes section in the Corporate summary for more information.